SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 ---

-# Pattern: SSR with client-side hydration
+# 🧱 Pattern: SSR with client-side hydration

+Multi-page applications

 - Server renders HTML with JavaScript framework
 - Browser paints with initial response from server